-- Using elasticities (behavioral responses) from economics literature, JCT predicts the effects of the excise tax on: - changes in levels of coverage in employer plans; - changes in prices of health insurance; plans - changes in the mix of employee compensation between health insurance and cash wages. - Results: Revenue estimate reflects projected changes in taxable income after taking account of reduced coverage and premiums in response to the excise tax, as well as excise tax amounts.
+- Using elasticities (behavioral responses) from economics literature, JCT predicts the effects of the excise tax on: - changes in levels of coverage in employer plans (in coordination with the Congressional Budget Office); - changes in prices of health insurance plans; and - changes in the mix of employee compensation between health insurance and cash wages. - Results: Revenue estimate reflects projected changes in income and payroll tax receipts that result from changes in compensation taking account of reduced coverage and premiums in response to the excise tax, as well as excise tax receipts.